-- Textbook: Robert A. Adams and Christopher Essex, MyLab Mathematics with Pearson eText --Access Card -- for Calculus: A Complete Course, 10/E, ISBN 9780135732526.
-This package should be available through the UBC bookstore, and gives you access to the textbook and the additional features\ (such as quizzes) for one year.
+- Textbook: Robert A. Adams and Christopher Essex, MyLab Math with Pearson eText -Standalone Access Card - for Calculus: A Complete Course, 9/e, Pearson, ISBN 9780134528724.
+This package should be available through the UBC bookstore, and gives you access to the textbook and the additional features (such as quizzes) for one year.
 If you are also planning to take Math 227, the same textbook will be used there, so I strongly recommend getting either this package or the paper version (see below).
-If you are not planning to take Math 227, a cheaper 180-day access card for the same textbook may be available through other resellers. (\The additional features should be useful to you as additional practice, but will not be required for credit.) - The Pearson course ID is laba73686.
-You will need this to register your e-text.
-For more detailed registration instructions, see here. - The hard copy version of the textbook: Robert A. Adams and Christopher Essex, Calculus: A Complete Course Plus MyLab Mathematics with Pearson eText -- Access Card Package, 10/E, ISBN 9780135732595.
+If you are not planning to take Math 227, a cheaper 180-day access card for the same textbook may be available through other resellers.
+(The additional features should be useful to you as additional practice, but will not be required for credit.) - The hard copy version of the textbook: Robert A. Adams and Christopher Essex, Calculus: Several Variables (or Calculus: A Complete Course), 9th ed., Pearson, ISBN 9780134579788.
 This is the paper version of the required textbook above, with only minor differences.
-Used copies, editions that only include multivariable calculus (and not single variable), and older editions are acceptable alternatives and may be less expensive. - Alternative textbooks: Most multivariable calculus textbooks cover a large part of the material required in this class.
-Some are available free of charge, see for example here. (https://aimath.org/textbooks/approved-textbooks/) However, please be mindful that this is a proof-based course, and that some textbooks omit proofs and/or more advanced topics (such as the epsilon-delta definition of the limit, the rigorous definition of differentiability of multivariable functions, or the inverse or implicit function theorems) that we will cover.
+Used copies and older editions are acceptable alternatives and may be less expensive. - Alternative textbooks: Most multivariable calculus textbooks cover a large part of the material required in this class.
+Some are available free of charge, see for example here.

+(https://aimath.org/textbooks/approved-textbooks/)However, please be mindful that this is a proof-based course, and that some textbooks omit proofs and/or more advanced topics (such as the epsilon-delta definition of the limit, the rigorous definition of differentiability of multivariable functions, or the inverse or implicit function theorems) that we will cover.
 You may have to pay more attention in class and/or have to look up other materials if you are using such textbooks.
 If you plan to take Math 227, that course ends with differential forms (Adams-Essex, Chapter 17), which most other calculus books do not cover. - Homework assignments (will be posted on Canvas) - WebWork (must be accessed through Canvas)

-Your course mark will be based on WebWork (20%), Longform homework assignments (20%), midterm (15%), the final exam (40%), and two engagement surveys (5%).
+Your course mark will be based on WebWork (30%), Longform homework assignments (40%), the final exam (25%), and two engagement surveys (5%).
 The grades may be slightly scaled at the end of the course.